-In this elective series, students are mentored in the use of gigong prescriptions as a therapeutic modality.
-Working under close supervision by qualified practitioners of the Jinjing Gong lineage, each student develops and delivers individualized treatment protocols for patients referred to
+In this elective series, students are mentored in the use of qigong prescriptions as a therapeutic modality.
+Working under close supervision by qualified practitioners of the Jinjing Gong lineage, each student develops and delivers individualized treatment protocols for patients referred to the class.